 - In the about:config page, search for enterprise as explained above.

-- Double-click on the preference security.enterprise_roots.enabled to change its value from true to false.
+- Double-click Click the Toggle button next to the preference security.enterprise_roots.enabled to change its value from true to false.